 The Shag

 You may have already heard that the shag dance is the state’s dance and took some of its first steps right here on Ocean Drive, but did you know it’s still alive and well – and you can learn how to shag, too?
 Every Tuesday at Fat Harold’s Beach Club on Main Street, they offer free shag dance lessons at 7 p.m., and no dance partner is required.
-Plus, there is a full schedule of dance lessons taught by shag pros Charlie and Jackie who are in the Shaggers & Swing Dance Hall of Fame at Fat Harold’s.
+Plus, there is a full schedule of dance lessons taught by shag pros Charlie and Jackie, who are in the Shaggers & Swing Dance Hall of Fame at Fat Harold’s.
+To catch the real deal, make plans to attend the two shag events held each year in North Myrtle Beach by the Society of Stranders (SOS) – the Fall Migration and Spring Safari, which include free lessons, competitions, parades, parties, and plenty of family-friendly fun.
+Here are some North Myrtle Beach condos and hotels that cater to these special Shag Dance events.

 La Belle Amie Vineyard